Concert Review: Lauryn Hill in Brooklyn, 8/6/07

 She blew us away.
 I had chills as she hit her notes and the crowd could have sung every line for her.
 She then slowed it down and did a cover of Roberta Flack's “The First Time Ever I Saw Your Face,” introducing it by saying, “Ladies and gentlemen, my voice is strained, but I’m gonna slow it down and try to sing you this love song.”
 Her voice was there, sounding nothing like the raspy vocals we were left with on her Unplugged 2.0 album.
 It's deep richness reverberating off of the surrounding buildings and making my hair stand on end.

 With the crowd chanting her name she finally came back and went through songs like "Killing Me Softly" and "Everything Is Everything".
 She got crazy creative with the latter, mixing in Timbaland's "Give It To Me" while spitting her second verse.
 Following this she performed her latest single "Lose Myself" which sounded GREAT compared to the recorded single version.
 The production was just soft enough and her voice sounded amazing.
-Finally, she switched it up and did a cover of The Shirelles "Will You Still Love Me Tomorrow" setting the stage for "That Thing (Doo Wop)": a performance, which literally was almost supernatural.
-Everyone's hands raised, jumping on chairs, bouncing with Lauryn while she kept the band looping the hook while we all sang along.
-Even more incredible was how she spit the second verse over the instrumental of Swizz Beatz' "Money In The Bank" to the approval of the those dancing in the aisles.
-"Good to see you," Lauryn said as she exited the stage with the band still playing the rift from her hit song, "Very good to see you!"
-There was definitely no doubt about that.
+Finally, she switched it up and did a cover of The Shirelles "Will You Still Love Me Tomorrow" setting the stage for "That Thing (Doo Wop)":

 This was a make or break moment for me.
 If Lauryn came out looking crazy and sounding the same, I was gonna give up hope... but no. Though her performance was different, her energy was incredible.
 She came and set the place out and for that reason I will continue to think she still has it in her.